-graphenes.
-A recent experiment showed that an insulating state occurs at the charge neutral point of Bernalstacked 4-layer graphene17, and it was followed by the observation of similar insulating behaviors in 6-layer and 8-layer graphenes18.
-However, an insulating gap has not been found in Bernal-stacked odd-layers (3-layer, 5-layer etc.) so far.
-The low-energy band structure of a Bernalstacked multilayer graphene consists of a number of electron and hole subbands sticking near the charge neutral point: 2M layer graphene is composed of M sets of bilayer-like electron and hole subbands with quadratic dispersion, and 2M + 1 layer graphene has an extra monolayer-like linear band, as well as M sets of bilayerlike quadratic subbands.^{4,19-22}.
-Theoretically, it can be shown that all the bilayer-like subbands can be gapped out by a staggered layer potential $V = (-1)^{i+1} \Delta$ (where $i = 1, 2, 3, \cdots$ is a layer index and Δ is the order parameter), while only the monolayer-like band remains ungapped in odd-layer graphene.17 Based on this fact, it was conjectured that the insulating ground state of evenlayer graphenes would be a staggered phase in which the spin-up electrons and the spin-down electrons alternately dominate layer by layer.17 Subsequently, the staggered phase was found to be the actual ground state in meanfield calculations within the minimal band model.23
+The question naturally arises as to whether there is an interaction-induced energy gap in thicker multilayer graphenes.
+A recent experiment showed that an insulating state occurs at the charge neutral point of Bernal-stacked fourlayer graphene [17], and it was followed by the observation of similar insulating behaviors in six-layer and eight-layer graphenes [18].
+However, an insulating gap has not been found in Bernal-stacked odd layers (three-layer, five-layer, etc.) so far.
+The low-energy band structure of a Bernal-stacked multilayer graphene consists of a number of electron and hole subbands sticking near the charge neutral point: 2M layer graphene is composed of M sets of bilayerlike electron and hole subbands with quadratic dispersion, and 2M + 1layer graphene has an extra monolayerlike linear band, as well as M sets of bilayerlike quadratic subbands [4,19-22].
+Theoretically, it can be shown that all the bilayerlike subbands can be gapped out by a staggered layer potential V = $(-1)^{i+1}\Delta$ (where i = 1, 2, 3, ... is a layer index and $\Delta$ is the order parameter), while only the monolayerlike band remains ungapped in odd-layer graphene [17].
+Based on this fact, it was conjectured that the insulating ground state of even-layer graphenes would be a staggered phase in which the spin-up electrons and the spin-down electrons alternately dominate layer by layer [17].
+Subsequently, the staggered phase was found to be the actual ground state in mean-field calculations within the minimal band model [23].

-In three-dimensional graphite, however, it is known that the band touching points of the different subbands are not perfectly aligned but disperse along the energy axis as illustrated in Fig. 1.22 This is actually the origin of the semimetallic property of graphite, where an electron pocket and a hole pocket coexist at the Fermi energy.24 The relative energy shift of the band touching point is characterized by the γ_2 -parameter which is not captured in the minimal band model, and has a magnitude estimated to be about 20 meV for graphite.24 If γ_2 in few-layer graphenes is of a similar magnitude as γ_2 in graphite, we naively expect that the gap formation would be simply obstructed, since the energy gaps in the individual subbands are masked by the relative shift of the band center.
-Otherwise, there would have be some special mechanism that enables the spectral gap to overcome the semimetallic band overlapping.
+In three-dimensional graphite, however, it is known that the band touching points of the different subbands are not perfectly aligned but disperse along the energy axis as illustrated in Fig. 1 [22].
+This is actually the origin of the semimetallic property of graphite, where an electron pocket and a hole pocket coexist at the Fermi energy [24].
+The relative energy shift of the band touching point is characterized by the $\gamma_2$ parameter which is not captured in the minimal band model and has a magnitude estimated to be about 20 meV for graphite [24].
+If $\gamma_2$ in few-layer graphenes is of a similar magnitude as $\gamma_2$ in graphite, we naively expect that the gap formation would be simply obstructed, since the energy gaps in the individual subbands are masked by the relative shift of the band center.
+Otherwise, there would have to be some special mechanism that enables the spectral gap to overcome the semimetallic band overlapping.

-In this paper, we explore the electronic ground states of Bernal-stacked multilayer graphenes from bilayer to 8-layer, using the Hartree-Fock mean-field approximation and the full-parameter band model.
-We find that a small γ_2 of about 10 meV completely changes the nature of the insulating ground state, where the system takes a different strategy to have a spectral gap under the band overlapping.
-In 4-layer graphene, specifically, the ground state takes a staggered phase (odd parity) at $\gamma_2 = 0$, while introducing a finite γ_2 stabilizes a different state with even parity, where the electrons are attracted to the top layer and the bottom layer, and the energy gap opens at the crossing point of overlapping electron and hole subbands.
+In this paper, we explore the electronic ground states of Bernal-stacked multilayer graphenes from bilayer to eightlayer, using the Hartree-Fock mean-field approximation and the full-parameter band model.
+We find that a small $\gamma_2$ of about 10 meV completely changes the nature of the insulating ground state, where the system takes a different strategy to have a spectral gap under the band overlapping.
+In four-layer graphene, specifically, the ground state takes a staggered phase (odd parity) at $\gamma_2 = 0$ , while introducing a finite $\gamma_2$ stabilizes a different state with even parity, where the electrons are attracted to the top layer and the bottom layer, and the energy gap opens at the crossing point of overlapping electron and hole subbands.
 The even phase and odd staggered phase are topologically distinct insulating states with different Chern numbers.
-Multilayers with more than 5 layers in the presence of γ_2 also exhibit similar ground states with the potential minima at the outermost layers, although the gap opening for the whole spectrum is generally harder than in 4-layer because of a larger number of energy bands overlapping at the Fermi energy.
-In odd-layer graphenes, the presence of minor band parameters (such as γ_2) assists in band-gap opening for the monolayer-like linear band, which tends to blur the even-odd effect predicted in the minimal model.
+Multilayers with more than five layers in the presence of $\gamma_2$ also exhibit similar ground states with the potential minima at the outermost layers, although the gap opening for the whole spectrum is generally harder than in four-layer